Uberspace/lab/source/guide_navidrome.rst

 .. include:: includes/web-domain-list.rst

-We need a directory to store the Navidrome executable and a directory as Navidrome working directory.
-And we also create a directory for the music-files:
+You need a directory to store the Navidrome executable, a directory as Navidrome working directory, and a directory for the music-files:

 .. code-block:: console